JvanKatwijk/qt-dab/README.md

 	* and Jarod Middelman
 	for continuous feedback and suggestions, and

-	* Rolf Zerr
+	* Rolf Zerr,
-	* Stefan Poeschel for important code contributions.
+	* Stefan Poeschel
+	for important code contributions.

-	Qt-DAB is distributed under e GPL V2 library,  in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+	Qt-DAB is distributed under the GPL V2 library, in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for